Blue Cabin Canada First Nations Artist Exchange

 In addition to our Canadian Blue Cabin Exchange, we are also partnering with Saison Foundation to offer a First Nations Art and Cultural Exchange in Japan.

-If you are interested in learning more about the Saison Foundation Exchange and how to apply, please visit https://footscrayarts.com/saison-foundation-exchange/.
-Please note artist/s can apply for both residencies but need to indicate their preference.
+If you are interested in learning more about the Saison Foundation Exchange, please visit https://footscrayarts.com/saison-foundation-exchange/.

 Frequently Asked Questions